WriterBy Steve Higgins

 Other electronic devices used on paranormal investigations include spirit boxes.
 These scan through AM and FM radio signals and produce fleeting bursts of white noise, as well as the sounds of music and voices from radio stations in the area.
 It's believed that ghosts are able to manipulate the white noise in order to form intelligent responses to investigators' questions.

 A similar type of device, which uses electronic speech synthesis, is also commonly used by ghost hunters.
 Electronic speech synthesis tools can be found in the form of physical devices as well as mobile phone applications.
 They are pre-loaded with a library of phonetics and word elements, these words are randomly spewed out by the tool.
-The idea is that any spirits present are able to interfere with the software and effect the random nature in order to form sentences and communicate.
+The idea is that any spirits present are able to interfere with the software and affect the random nature in order to form sentences and communicate.
 Spirits can do this by manipulating various sensors built into the device including a phone's microphone and motion detector.

 Again, there is nothing wrong with testing this theory, but both of these types of devices have never been categorically proven to be an effective way to contact spirits.
 They have been used in countless investigations by countless investigators and the evidence produced has been questionable at best.
 There is no evidence to suggest that after death humans naturally acquire the necessary skills that allow them to interfere with the random word generation algorithm of an electronic speech synthesis tool or to control and alter the radio waves around them in order to give a response through a spirit box.
 These are clearly skills we don't possess in life.